 Drainage holes are non-negotiable.
 No drainage hole means water accumulates at the bottom, oxygen disappears from that zone, and root rot is almost inevitable.
 If you love a decorative pot without holes, use it as a cachepot by placing the actual growing container (with holes) inside it.
 Just empty any water that collects at the bottom after watering.

 Fabric pots and air-pruning containers like Smart Pots are genuinely useful if you're growing in soil or soilless media.
+Smart Pot’s FAQ explains how to select an appropriate fabric or root-pruning container size to manage root growth through air pruning and preventing circling.
 When roots reach the fabric wall, air exposure prunes the tip, which triggers branching and produces a much denser, more fibrous root system.
 This is why plants in fabric pots tend to establish faster when transplanted: the root architecture is already more developed and better distributed.

 Why your roots aren't growing: quick diagnosis and fixes